How We Minimize Risk When Automating Your Warehouse: Lessons From the Field

 4. Review the software logic before integration

-Software readiness is one of the biggest ways to reduce deployment risk.
-Wherever possible, integration should be completed and stress-tested before on-site installation begins.
+Software readiness is one of the biggest factors in reducing deployment risk.
+That is why integration should be completed and stress-tested before on-site installation begins.

 6. Split the deployment into phases when needed